LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 The engagement window can be created and customized like all other messaging windows in LivePerson.

-In addition, there additional options for authenticated windows:
+In addition, there are additional options for authenticated windows:

 ### **Clearing history (consumer side)**